Donnacha Ó Dálaigh

 Donnacha Ó Dálaigh (born 2002) is an Irish hurler.
-At club level he plays with Monaleen, while he is also a member of the Limerick senior hurling team.
+At club level, he plays with Monaleen, and at inter county he with the Limerick senior hurling team.
 He usually lines out as a forward.

 Career

 Ó Dálaigh first played hurling at juvenile and underage levels with the Monaleen club, before progressing to adult level.
 He was at right corner-forward when Monaleen beat Bruff to win the Limerick PIHC title in 2022. Ó Dálaigh later won an All-Ireland club title after beating Tooreen in the final.

 After being overlooked at minor level, Ó Dálaigh first played for the Limerick at under-20 level.
 He came on as a substitute when Limerick were beaten by Kilkenny in the 2022 All-Ireland under-20 final.
 He made his senior team debut during the 2023 National League.